nobuyuki83/delfem2/readme.md

 # Dependency

-PyDelFEM is run on Python3.
+PyDelFEM runs on Python3.
 Python2 is not supported.

 PyDelFEM2 depends on following python packages:
 - numpy